admiralnelson/bretonnia-lord-packs-script-wh3/readme.md

 # How to build?
 Run first time bat and to compile, run build_campaign.bat.
 You still need to pack the script manually.
 3d assets and database can be downloaded here https://steamcommunity.com/sharedfiles/filedetails/?id=2867514081

+# Warhammer-header.d.ts
+Yeah, there are lots of function needs to be included here, I'm not even working on UI stuff.

 # Notice
 - This game modifies your save game, once enabled, you can't remove it.